mikechase3/notebook.mchase.me/README.md

 # CPS 450 Class Notes

-This is a collection of Mike Chase's notes from Dr. Zhongmei Yao's CPS 450 Course.
-I'd recommend you use other outside resources if you're learning this for the first time; see below.
+This is a collection of notes Mike Chase has prepared for Dr. Zhongmei Yao's CPS 450 class.
+She normally does not teach this class, but during the summer, she is teaching it remotely.
 ## Purpose

 1. Specifically help other UD students remember what we learned in this class.
 2. Present future students with a glimpse at what they'll be learning in this class.
 3. Remember what I learned in this class.
 4. Find and provide resources for others taking this, specific class.
+5. Make Mike Chase's future interviewing life easier.

 ## The Holy Grail of Resources